5151 Côte-Ste-Catherine, Montreal | T 514.345.2627

 2. Books must have been written in English or French, have an ISBN, and be commercially available to the public.

 4. Standard residency requirement: The author must have a residence in Quebec at the time of submission.
 A person who has been living continuously outside of Quebec for the past four years will not meet the residency requirement.
-In the case of joint authorship, one of the authors must satisfy the above requirement.
+In the case of joint authorship, one of the two authors must satisfy all the above requirements.
 Books by more than two authors are not eligible.

 5. Requirement for non-resident authors: A book by an author who does not meet the residency requirement as defined above (#4) may be submitted, but it must also have Quebec as a significant theme.